 Project owners will always consider construction projects a success when completed on time.
 Construction managers must, therefore, be skilled at managing time.
 During planning, construction managers should set realistic timelines for projects.

 When preparing a schedule, the manager should estimate an accurate duration for each phase of construction.
 That will prevent delays and promote timely completion of the project.
-For better time management, construction managers can use time tracking apps.
+For better time management, construction managers can use construction time clocks.

 How Technology Has Transformed Construction Project Management